Taxation in New Zealand: Business income tax

+The tax credit can be used to reduce a company’s income tax liability.

 Goods and Services Tax

 Goods and services tax (GST) is an indirect tax introduced in New Zealand in 1986.
 This represented a major change in New Zealand taxation policy as until this point almost all revenue had been raised via direct taxes.
 GST makes up 24% of the New Zealand Government's core revenue as of 2013.

 Most products or services sold in New Zealand incur GST at a rate of 15%.
 The main exceptions are financial services (e.g. banking and life insurance) and the export of goods and services overseas.

 All businesses are required to register for GST once their turnover exceeds (or is likely to exceed) $60,000 per annum.
 Once registered, businesses charge GST on all goods and services they supply and can reclaim any GST they have been charged on goods and services they have purchased.

 Fringe benefit tax

 Employers are liable to pay fringe benefit tax (FBT) on benefits given to employees in addition to their salary or wages (e.g. motor vehicles or low interest loans).
 There are several methods available for calculating FBT liability, including an option of paying a flat rate of 49.25% on all benefits provided.